Mark Bodé

-Bodé is also a tattoo artist, spending many years working around Northampton, Massachusetts, although he now lives in California.
+Bodē is also a tattoo and graffiti artist, spending many years working around Northampton, Massachusetts, although he now lives in California.

 Early life

-Mark Bodé was born February 18, 1963, in Utica, New York, the son of the cartoonist Vaughn Bodē and Barbara Falcon.
+Mark Bodē was born February 18, 1963, in Utica, New York, the son of the cartoonist Vaughn Bodē and Barbara Falcon.
 He began drawing at age three, and was encouraged to draw throughout his childhood.

-When Bodē was 12 years old and visiting his divorced father Vaughn in San Francisco, he discovered the dead body of his father ater the latter had died as the result of autoerotic asphyxiation.
+When Bodē was 12 years old and visiting his divorced father Vaughn in San Francisco, he discovered the dead body of his father after the latter had died as the result of autoerotic asphyxiation.

-Bodé attended art school in Oakland, California.
+Bodē attended art school in Oakland, California.
 He also studied animation at San Francisco State University.
 In 1982, he attended the School of Visual Arts (SVA) in New York City as a fine arts major.

-While attending SVA, Bodé met Marvel Comics editor Archie Goodwin, who was starting up a new magazine called Epic Illustrated.
-Bodé became a contributor from 1983 to 1986.
+While attending SVA, Bodē met Marvel Comics editor Archie Goodwin, who was starting up a new magazine called Epic Illustrated.
+Bodē became a contributor from 1983 to 1986.

 Career

 Comics

-Bodé has completed and expanded upon many of his father's works.
-As a 15-year-old he colored the unfinished work Zooks, the First Lizard in Orbit for Heavy Metal.
-In 1984 he expanded and illustrated Cobalt 60, originally created as a short story by his father in 1968.
-Written by Larry Todd and fully painted by Mark Bodé, the story was serialized in Epic Illustrated, and later collected by The Donning Company/Starblaze Graphics and re-published as a four-issue limited series by Tundra Publishing.
+Bodē has completed and expanded upon many of his father's works.
+As a 15-year-old, he colored the unfinished work Zooks, the First Lizard in Orbit for Heavy Metal.
+In 1984, he expanded and illustrated Cobalt 60, originally created as a short story by his father in 1968.
+Written by Larry Todd and fully painted by Mark Bodē, the story was serialized in Epic Illustrated, and later collected by The Donning Company/Starblaze Graphics and re-published as a four-issue limited series by Tundra Publishing.

-Bodé was the creator of black-and-white comic Miami Mice, published by Rip Off Press in 1986.
-Bodé and Todd collaborated again on Rip Off Press' 1987 comic Gyro Force.
+Bodē was the creator of black-and-white comic Miami Mice, published by Rip Off Press in 1986.
+Bodē and Todd collaborated again on Rip Off Press' 1987 comic Gyro Force.

-From 1988 to 1995 Bodé wrote and drew comics with Teenage Mutant Ninja Turtles co-creator Kevin Eastman.
+From 1988 to 1995, Bodē wrote and drew comics with Teenage Mutant Ninja Turtles co-creator Kevin Eastman.
 The two collaborated on several issues for Mirage Studios, including issues #18 & #32.
-Bodé was also the solo creator on the special edition Times Pipeline of TMNT.
+Bodē was also the solo creator on the special edition Times Pipeline of TMNT.
 The Cobalt 60 saga was completed and was published as four graphic novels with Eastman's company Tundra Publishing.

-In 2004, Fantagraphics published Bodé's The Lizard of Oz, a send-up of The Wizard of Oz, starring his father's iconic creation, Cheech Wizard.
+In 2004, Fantagraphics published Bodē's The Lizard of Oz, a send-up of The Wizard of Oz, starring his father's iconic creation, Cheech Wizard.

-Bodé's anthology work includes Subway Art, Spray Can Art, Mugs and Mascots, Burning New York, Broken Windows, Dondi White, Aerosol Kingdom, Picturing the Modern Amazon (by New Museum books), Jack Kirby’s Heroes and Villains, 15 Years of Heavy Metal, 20 Years of Heavy Metal, and Comic Book Superstars.
+Bodē's anthology work includes Subway Art, Spray Can Art, Mugs and Mascots, Burning New York, Broken Windows, Dondi White, Aerosol Kingdom, Picturing the Modern Amazon (by New Museum books), Jack Kirby's Heroes and Villains, 15 Years of Heavy Metal, 20 Years of Heavy Metal, and Comic Book Superstars.